 We all know that Samsung is working on what will eventually be known as the Galaxy S6.
 This isn't news.
 If anything, it ranks right under a new iPhone coming out as something your average passerby expects to happen in 2015.

 What's interesting is figuring out what that new device is going to look like.
 SamMobile has provided a set of expected specs that, while we can't verify them ourselves, we're inclined to trust.
 SamMobile has a good track record, and it stands to reason that it has reliable sources.
 Plus the site has listed numerous model numbers that look, without knowing for certain, believable to our eyes.
 Read More

 Let's face it, as the world becomes more dependent on computers and the Internet for the functions of day-to-day life, security will become ever more important.
 Clearly encouraged by employee Neel Mehta's discovery of Heartbleed, Google has decided to do more in the area of Internet security.
 To help combat this ever increasing problem, they're offering up Project Zero.
 Essentially, Google will begin hiring "the best practically-minded security researchers and contributing 100% of their time toward improving security across the Internet."
 Their work will not be limited to just Google products, but will instead be focused on "any software depended upon by large numbers of people."
-The idea is that researchers will find the threats, then inform only the software developer.
 Read More